-Most anything—from a muscle to a Ted Talk to a mind-brain—becomes stronger with continual practice.
-Exercising and challenging our mind-brain is imperative in keeping it nimble and healthy.
+Mind health is supported via a similar approach to supporting physical health.
+Most anything—from a muscle to a habit to a mind—becomes stronger with continual use.
+Exercising and challenging our mind is imperative in keeping it nimble and healthy.
 How might you do that?
-I thought you’d never ask!
+I thought you’d never ask.

-Interestingly, physical movement is a powerful protector of our mind-brain health.
+Interestingly, physical movement is a powerful protector of mind health.
 Intentional exercise—like running, fitness classes, dance, swimming, biking and walking—are oh-so-good for our whole being.
-Some resources claim that physical movement is even better for our mind-brain than our body!
+Some resources claim that physical movement is even better for our mind than our body!

 If you don’t regularly move your sweet bod, maybe start with some daily walking or yoga.
-If you already exercise, try switching it up once in a while, peppering in some different types of exercise, in addition to your movement-of-choice.
-All movement helps, and variety further challenges and strengthens our mind-brain.
+If you already exercise, try switching it up once in a while.
+You might pepper in some different types of exercise, in addition to your movement-of-choice.
+All movement helps, and variety further challenges and strengthens our mind.

-Some simple movement adds are to walk around when talking on the phone, park at the far corner of the parking lot instead of close to the door, and take the stairs instead of the elevator.
+Some simple ways to move more in everyday living?
+Walk around when talking on the phone, park at the far corner of the parking lot instead of close to the door, and take the stairs instead of the elevator.

-Research also clearly shows that learning something new strengthens our mind-brain.
-We can think of this as direct exercise for the mind-brain, as opposed to the physical movement that benefits the mind-brain as mentioned above.
+Research also clearly shows that learning something new strengthens our mind health.
+We can think of this as direct exercise for the mind, as opposed to the physical movement that benefits the mind as mentioned above.

 Potential areas of mental exploration are endless.
-Some ideas include learning a new language, taking a program like 28toGreat®, reading a book (If you’re already an avid reader, read a book outside of your normal genre or professional interest.), learning and playing chess, taking a painting or cooking class or get on your gear head and start learning about car maintenance.
-Find something that feels fun and intriguing to you, and explore away!
+You might learn a new language, participate in a program like 28toGreat®, read a book, play chess, take a painting or cooking class.
+Or maybe you get on your gear head and learn about car maintenance.
+Find something that feels fun and intriguing to you, and enjoy the process of expansion.

-Again, like our body, our mind-brain needs some downtime.
-An important part of keeping your mind-brain healthy is honoring chill-time with restful sleep (at least 7.5 hours per night), meditation, mindfulness and reflection.
-I’ve found that just sitting outside with a cup of tea does wonders to re-set and energize my mind-brain.
+Again, like our body, our mind needs some downtime.
+An important part of mind health is honoring chill-time with restful sleep (at least 7.5 hours per night), meditation, mindfulness and reflection.
+I’ve found that just sitting outside with a cup of tea does wonders to re-set and energize my mind.

 Food Sass®, baby!
-We talk about this strategy a LOT in these bi-weekly newsletters, but know this: Your brain is the second-largest organ in the body, yet uses more than 20% of all our energy…to do everything!
-So, feed your brain, my fine feathered friends.
+Your brain is the second-largest organ in the body, yet uses more than 20% of all our energy.
+So, feed your brain, which is intimately intertwined with mind.

 New to Food Sass®?
+Here’s the short story.
 Increase your intake of whole, nutrient-dense foods; organic where it matters and as close to their original state as possible.
 Reduce sugar; increase veggies; drink 80-120 oz of water a day; get yo’ health-building fats (pastured butter, coconut oil, extra virgin olive oil, avocado oil); and amp up your intake of omega-3 fats (fish, walnuts, flax seeds, pastured eggs).

 There’s plenty of research (and good sense) that shows us that healthy relationships and intimacy contribute to our health and joy.
 We are social animals and thrive on connection.
 Even more, these relationships and connections help to improve our neuroplasticity—the ability of our brain to change, grow and adapt—as well as to preserve its cognitive abilities.

-Feelings of loneliness and isolation deeply undermine the health of our mind-brain.
-Some approaches that can help you keep connected are to schedule regular get-togethers with friends and family, engage in volunteer work, adopt or foster-care a pet.
+Feelings of loneliness and isolation deeply undermine the health of our mind.
+Some approaches that promote connection are to schedule regular get-togethers with friends and family, engage in volunteer work, adopt or foster-care a pet.

 The fact that we’re here on this beautiful, abundant and resilient planet is magical.
 Honoring our physical vehicle for getting around (our body), and tending the faculty that runs our show (our mind-brain), makes darn good sense.
-I invite you to choose one new Mind Savvy® habit from above and get started today!
+I invite you to choose one new habit from above and get started today.